When it comes to judging people, they say it's what's inside that matters most. The same applies to your car.

-You might have given your ride a good wash and wax to make it gleam from the outside, but your passengers won't be pleased to find litter strewn around inside amongst ragged upholstery.
+You might have given your ride a good wash and wax to make it gleam form the outside, but your passengers won't be pleased to find litter strewn around inside amongst ragged upholstery.

 With a lot more areas to cover in the car's interior than the outside, it can be tricky making sure everything is covered.
-However, simply breaking the job down into its various components will save you a whole heap of time and frustration.
+However, simply breaking down the job into its various components will save you a heap of time.

-Leather seats need a bit more attention - make sure you use a specific leather cleaning agent such as a soap or shampoo, available from your local car service centre.
-Take care as you work it into the leather, distributing it evenly over the surface.
+Leather seats need a bit more attention.
+Make sure you use a specific leather cleaning agent such as a soap or shampoo available from your local car service centre or as recommended by the manufacturer.
+Take care as you work it into the leather ensuring it's evenly distributed over the surface.

-These make it so much easier to keep the floor clean as all you need to do is remove them, shake off any dirt and grime and give them a good vacuuming.
-Remember to do this on a regular basis, say once a week, instead of letting dirt build up.
+Floor mats make it so much easier to keep the floor clean as all you need to do is remove them from your car, shake off any dirt, and give them a good vacuuming.
+Remember to do this on a regular basis - say, once a week - in order to avoid dirt build up.

-For stains on the carpet itself, you might have to do a bit more work.
-Use a simple household carpet stain remover to treat the blemish, scrub or wipe it off and vacuum over it once again to complete the job.
+For stains on the carpet itself, there may be a little extra work involved.
+Use a simple household carpet stain remove to treat the blemish, scrub or wipe it off and vacuum over it again to complete the job.

-Give each window a good wipe, rolling them down to wipe off any dirt and grime accumulated along the edges too.
+Give each window a good wipe, rolling them down to wipe off any dirt and grime that has accumulated along the edges as well.

 Now that you've worked through it step-by-step, enjoy your fresh interior - and remember, consistency is key!
 The more often you clean your car, the easier it will be.